 Reasons to Develop Bigger Quads

-There are numerous benefits associated with bigger quads.
+There are numerous benefits associated with monster quad mass.

 Lower Body Health & Athleticism

 The quadriceps are knee extensors and hip flexors that help with hip joint mobility.
 They, also, help to stabilize the patella and knee joint and build a well developed lower body.
 Developing your quad muscles is advantageous for most quad dominant, as well as daily activities (walking, running, etc.) as well as for athletic movements (jumping, squatting, etc.) as well as for both calisthenics and weights workouts.

 As you learned, the quads are a big muscle group and, even beyond quad training for bigger legs, building muscle has positive effects on hormonal responses.
 Some of the hormones positively influenced by weight training and muscle building are growth hormone and testosterone.

 Testosterone is another hormone produced in your body that plays a key role in men’s health.
 Testosterone helps increase muscle mass, fat loss, energy, and strength – If some of your muscles like the triceps are not growing, and you have been fighting to get rid of belly fat, there’s a good chance a ramp up of your T levels could help.

 It’s involved in libido, sexual performance, bone mineral density, cognition, and moods as well as in cardiovascular health since it helps red blood cell production.